Suzanne A. Rogers: Career

+In an interview with TO Waterfront Magazine, Rogers discussed her approach to philanthropy, emphasizing her focus on lesser-known charities.
+She stated, “There are so many smaller charities that go unnoticed that I try to bring attention to, grassroots charities that really make an impact in so many people’s lives.”
+Rogers actively leverages her fame to benefit these organizations, explaining, “A cheque is just a cheque.
+If I can get an organization to receive twenty cheques, then I think that is very impactful.”

 In May 2021, Rogers posted an Instagram story with former U.S. President Donald Trump at his private club, Mar-a-Lago, in Palm Beach, Fla., captioned, "A Special Way to End the Night!"
-The post caused an immediate backlash from members of the Canadian fashion industry.
-Rogers later stated that, “I have always believed in equality, diversity, inclusiveness and respect for all”.
+The post caused brief backlash from members of the Canadian fashion industry.
+In response, Rogers stated that she has “always believed in equality, diversity, inclusiveness, and respect for all.”
+She went on to explain that she has no relationship with Donald Trump, and that this brief encounter was the first time they met.
+Rogers further emphasized that she regretted posting the picture and that it does not represent her personal values.

+In the fall of 2024, noting her deeps roots in the community, Rogers and her husband gave a 3 million dollar donation to the city of Elliot Lake to bolster the Centennial Arena restoration.
+Rogers currently serves on the board of directors for the Jays Care Foundation, the charitable arm of the Toronto Blue Jays.

 Media

 She was featured along with her daughter in the 2013 Flare’s Icons issue, showcasing the 50 most stylish Canadians of all time, as well as Hello!
 Canada's 2014 list of Canada's Best Dressed.

 In 2019, designer Sid Neigum said referred to Rogers as "the Fairy Godmother of Canadian Fashion".